 Clear, moving streams, rivers, lakes and brackish waters with coarse sand, silt or mud bottoms.
 PATHWAY OF INTRODUCTION AND SPREAD Native to Southeastern Asia, introduced through intentional and accidental release from bait buckets.
 Asian clams spread through its ability to attach in thick clusters to multiple surfaces and through its high reproductive output of up to 70,000 eggs per season.
-IMPACTS Due to its large filtration capacity, this mollusc outcompetes native species for food and space, and significantly alters the ecosystem by increasing light penetration and water transparency.
+D IMPACTS Due to its large filtration capacity, this mollusc outcompetes native species for food and space, and significantly alters the ecosystem by increasing light penetration and water transparency.
 Asian clams are known to damage irrigation canals, electrical and nuclear power plants as large numbers, dead or alive, can quickly clog up water intake pipes and other submerged equipment.

-ZEBRA MUSSEL

-Dreissena polymorpha
+ZEBRA MUSSEL Dreissena polymorpha

-STATUS Prohibited
+status Prohibited

-Laterally compressed, tiny, triangular shell with brown and yellowish-cream striping, or zigzag banding on the shell, can also be solid in color; sizes rarely exceed 2.5cm but can reach up to 5cm.
+Laterally compressed, tiny, triangular shell with brown and yellowish-cream striping, or zigzag banding on the shell, can also be solid in colour; sizes rarely exceed 2.5cm but can reach up to 5cm.
 The valves are bilaterally symmetrical and have an obvious ridge opposite the hinge.
 It sits flat on the ventral side and midventral line is straight.

+HABITAT

-HABITAT Slow-moving, freshwater or brackish lakes, reservoirs, and rivers up to 60m deep where it is able to attach to any suitable hard, rocky or soft surface, such as rocks, docks, pipes, and more.
+Slow-moving, freshwater or brackish lakes, reservoirs, and rivers up to 60m deep where it is able to attach to any suitable hard, rocky or soft surface, such as rocks, docks, pipes, and more.
 Can adapt to many different environments.

-PATHWAY OF INTRODUCTION AND SPREAD Native to Europe, introduced in the ballast water of ships, zebra mussels have rapidly spread through its ability to attach in thick clusters to virtually any surface as well as through its high reproductive output of up to one million microscopic eggs per season.
+PATHWAY OF INTRODUCTION AND SPREAD

+Native to Europe, introduced in the ballast water of ships, zebra mussels have rapidly spread through its ability to attach in thick clusters to virtually any surface as well as through its high reproductive output of up to one million microscopic eggs per season.
 This species is able to survive without water for up to 30 days and can remain attached to substrates until physically removed.

+IMPACTS

-IMPACTS Due to its large filtration capacity, (up to a liter of water per day) which drastically depletes plankton populations, outcompetes native species, and significantly alters the ecosystem by increasing light penetration and water transparency.
+Its large filtration capacity (up to a litre of water per day) can lead to drastically reduced plankton populations, competition with native species and significant changes to the ecosystem by increasing light penetration and water transparency.
 Zebra mussels may use other organisms or pipes for attachment, causing stress and eventual starvation or causing submerged pipes to clog up, respectively.
 Infestations limit recreational activities, such as swimming, angling, and boating, and the sharp shells may cause wounds if stepped on.

+status Prohibited

+Photo: Amy Benson, U.S. Geological Survey, Bugwood.org

+6

-QUAGGA MUSSEL Dreissena rostriformis bugensis STATUSProhibited Round, small, D-shaped shell with dark brown to yellowish-cream bands on the shell that fade near the hinge; sizes reaching up to 4cm.
+Round, small, D-shaped shell with dark brown to yellowish-cream bands that fade near the hinge; sizes reaching up to 4cm.
 The valves are asymmetrical and lack a ridge opposite the hinge.
 It topples over on the ventral side as it is convex and the midventral line is uneven.

-HABITAT
+O HABITAT